Ichus/TIY-Durham-Weekend-HW-4/README.md

 Add draft post's

-Add remembering a commenter's name after first post. captcha's for sign up
+Add remembering a commenter's name after first post

+Add captcha's for sign up

 API Use
 ------------------------
 You can retrieve a page's information through the api directory

-If you were viewing the webpage at localhost:3000/users/1 Navigating to localhost:3000/api/users/1 would retrieve json
+If you were viewing the webpage at localhost:3000/users/1 Navigating to "localhost:3000/api/users/1" would retrieve json

-You can Create (POST), Update(PATCH/PUT), Destroy(DELETE) any type of Record(Users, Entries, Comments) Example through curl "curl -X POST --data "comment[name]=Commenter&comment[description]=Description" http://localhost:3000/api/entries/9/comments"
+You can Create (POST), Update(PATCH/PUT), Destroy(DELETE) any type of Record(Users, Entries, Comments) Example through curl "curl -X POST --data "comment[name]=Commenter&comment[description]=Description" http://localhost:3000/api/entries/:id/comments"

-You must be logged in/API key to Create Entries, or to Update or Delete any record.
+You must pass the API key as a parameter to Create Entries, or to Update or Delete any record.
-    ***API login not yet fully configured***
+    To retrieve your API token.
+Log in and click the link "API Token" Example "curl -X PATCH --data "comment[name]=Commenter&comment[description]=Updated Description&api_token=Your API token here" http://localhost:3000/api/comments/:id"